eben-roux/channel-publish-subscribe/README.md

-# Request/Response video code
+# Publish/Subscribe video code

-You can find the video related to this code over on my [YouTube channel](https://www.youtube.com/watch?v=ysolQC51YVU).
+You can find the video related to this code over on my [YouTube channel](TBD).